 We price the majority of our products in U.S. dollars, and the majority of our material costs are also denominated in U.S. dollars.
 However, a significant portion of our non-material costs (including payroll, facilities costs, and costs of locally sourced supplies and inventory) are denominated in various other currencies.
 The majority of our cash balances are held in U.S. dollars.
 As a result, we may experience transaction and translation gains or losses because of currency fluctuations.
 We have an exchange risk management policy in place to control our hedging activities and do not enter into speculative trades.
 Gains or losses on foreign currency contracts that are designated, effective and qualify as cash flow hedges of forecasted transactions are recognized in earnings in the same period and on the same financial statement caption as the underlying hedged transaction.
-At June 30, 2005, we had forward foreign exchange contracts covering various currencies in an aggregate notional amount of \$506.8 million.
-The majority of contracts expire by September 2006, with the exception of one contract which extends to June 2007.
-The fair value of these contracts at June 30, 2005 was an unrealized loss of \$1.1 million.
-Our current hedging activity is designed to reduce the variability of our foreign currency costs in the regions we have manufacturing operations and generally involves entering into contracts to trade U.S. dollars for various currencies at future dates.
-Our current contracts generally extend for periods of up to 16 months.
-We may from time to time, enter into additional hedging transactions to minimize our exposure to foreign currency.
-There can be no assurance that such hedging transactions will be successful.
+At September 30, 2005, we had forward foreign exchange contracts covering various currencies in an aggregate notional amount of \$496.0 million.
+Our contracts generally extend for periods of up to 16 months.
+The majority of contracts expire by December 2006 with the exception of one contract which extends to June 2007.
+The fair value of these contracts at September 30, 2005 was an unrealized gain of \$7.7 million.
+Our current hedging activity is designed to reduce the variability of our foreign currency costs in the regions where we have manufacturing operations and generally involves entering into contracts to trade U.S. dollars for various currencies at future dates.
+We may from time to time enter into additional hedging transactions to minimize our exposure to foreign currency.
+We cannot be assured that our hedging transactions will be successful.

 In connection with the issuance of our \$500.0 million Senior Subordinated Notes in June 2004, we entered into interest rate swap agreements that mature July 2011.
-The fair value of the interest rate swap agreements at June 30, 2005 was an unrealized gain of \$15.7 million.
+The fair value of the interest rate swap agreements at

+September 30, 2005 was an unrealized gain of \$0.7 million.